The FinOps community trusts the FinOps Foundation as a neutral party with no stake in positioning one tool or service provider over another.

 The FinOps Foundation is here to advance the people who do FinOps by providing opportunities for practitioners to contribute resources about learnings, how-tos and best practices in relation to the FinOps Framework to our Asset Library.

-The FinOps Certified Platform certification requires member organizations to contribute [ 1 ] of the following resources to the FinOps Foundation’s Asset Library within the past 18 months related to a Framework Capability…
+The FinOps Certified Platform certification requires member organizations to contribute [ 1 ] of the following resources listed below within the past 18 months aligned with the FinOps Framework.

 Please contact member-cert@finops.org to start the certification process for your FinOps tool or FinOps professional services offering.